 Iraqi nationals have called for a probe into alleged acts of brutality by the UK military during the Iraq war.
 Reports of beatings, sleep deprivation and sexual humiliation, some involving women and children, were turned over to the UK High Court.

+MOD lawyers have assured the High Court that comprehensive steps are being taken to ensure that lessons are learned from the mistakes made in Iraq.
 However, the MOD seems intent on glossing over its past failings: in December, the ministry paid over $22 million (£14 million) in compensation to hundreds of Iraqi citizens who claimed to have been illegally detained and abused by British forces posted in the country.
 "In particular… a significant amount of work has already been done to ensure that MOD policies and training on tactical questioning and interrogation are lawful and fit for purpose," MOD lawyers said.Most of the 227 who received compensation were men who claimed to have been tortured in custody.
 The allegations included beatings, sleep deprivation and sexual humiliation.